• Skip to primary navigation

 • Preheat oven to 350º.
 Line a 9 x 13 pan with parchment paper.

-• In a small saucepan, cover apricots with water and bring to a boil.
+• In a small saucepan, cover chopped apricots with water and bring to a boil.
 Simmer for 20 minutes until soft.
 Drain, reserving ¼ cup water.
 Place ¼ cup water back in the saucepan and add ¾ cup sugar.
 Cook over medium heat until sugar has dissolved.

 • In the bowl of an electric mixer, combine butter and 1 cup sugar and beat until fluffy, about 2 minutes.
 In a separate bowl, whisk together four, soda and salt.
 Add to butter mixture and mix until combined.
 Add toasted coconut and pecans.